 In the process of accounting and book-keeping, a journal is a record of financial transactions where transactions of a business are ordered by date.
-A journal is defined as the book of original entry while the definition is more appropriate when the transactions were written in a journal prior to manually posting them to their respective accounts.
-There are a variety of journals like the sales journal, purchases journal, cash receipts journal, cash disbursements journal, and a general journal.
+A journal is defined as the book of original entry while the definition is more appropriate when the transactions were written in a journal before manually posting them to their respective accounts.
+There are a variety of journals like the sales journal, purchases journal, cash receipts journal, cash disbursements journal, and general journal.

 We will further know about Journals in the following sections.

 Diving Deep To Understand the Concept of the Journal:

 A journal is referred to as a digital document or physical record which is kept as a spreadsheet or data within the accounting software and used only for accounting.
 To understand this better let’s visit a bookstore: Suppose Shyam visits a bookstore to buy a book.
 He buys the book and proceeds towards the desk for transition then the bookshop owner makes a financial transaction as a journal entry of the book bought by Shyam in his accounting records.

 But here if we consider that an expenditure made by the bookshop owner affected his business accounts then the journal entry will keep details about that as well.